mcmicko/mern-react-hooks/README.md

 <h1>MERN Stack Front To Back</h1>

 <p>build an in depth full stack social network application using Node.js, Express, React, Redux and MongoDB along with ES6+.
 We will start with a blank text editor and end with a deployed full stack application.
-This course includes...</p>
+This includes...</p>

 - Building an extensive backend API with Node.js & Express